CruxConnect/crux-docs/_files/upload.md

 ### Request Parameters

-file
-: (string) The file contents for upload

-filename
-: (string) The filename for upload
+{% include objects/file_upload.md %}

 ### Response Parameters:

 uuid
-: (string) The Universal Unique Identifier for the uploaded file
+: (string) The Universal Unique Identifier for the uploaded file.
+(For clarity: the UUID goes with the upload, not the file.
+If you upload the exact same file more than once, each upload will have its own UUID.)

 ### Expected Response Codes